Hi, I’m Allison

 Guided by a growth mindset—something I embraced during my tenure at Microsoft—and fueled by my faith, I believe in the power of learning, intentionality, and impact.
 My personal motto, “Stay positive, work hard, and make it happen,” reflects how I approach both life and work.

 As a proud ADCOLOR FUTURES alumna, I also live by the organization’s mission to “rise up and reach back.”
-Whether I’m mentoring early-career professionals or supporting students, I’m committed to helping others grow and thrive while continuing to evolve in my own journey.
+Whether I’m mentoring early-career professionals or supporting students in the classroom, I’m committed to helping others grow and thrive while evolving in my own journey.

 I began my full-time career at Microsoft, where I gained experience across marketing, executive communications, and business monetization strategy.
 My journey spanned four roles, culminating in my final position as Communications Manager for the Chairman and CEO of Microsoft during the era of AI.

-• Orchestrated cross-company collaboration with global country leaders, managing CEO visits to MEA, APAC, and Europe.
-Streamlined the team onboarding process by developing a comprehensive toolkit for global communications managers, featuring FAQs, templates, and exemplary models from past visits, improving overall team efficiency.
+Orchestrated cross-company collaboration with global country leaders, managing CEO visits across MEA, APAC, and Europe; developed a comprehensive onboarding toolkit for global communications managers, improving team alignment and efficiency.

-• Enhanced Leadership Summit event attendance and feedback collection from 350+ Executive Staff community through strategic timing of pre- and post-event communication and feedback requests, achieving 95% participation and a 600% YOY increase in completed responses; Evaluated and presented key learnings to senior leadership to inform the 2025 strategy.
+Drove 95% participation from Microsoft's 350+ Executive Staff community through strategic pre- and post-event communications, achieving a 600% YOY increase in completed responses and informing 2025 program strategy.

-• Analyzed viewer behavior and feedback from flagship CEO keynotes, including Microsoft Build, Inspire, and Ignite.
-Developed and presented a formal data recap highlighting viewer engagement, positive sentiment, and areas of improvement for the CEO Communications Team to consider enhancing content delivered to millions of global viewers.
+Analyzed viewer behavior and sentiment across flagship CEO keynotes (Microsoft Build, Inspire, and Ignite) and presented a formal data recap to the CEO Communications Team to enhance content delivered to millions of global viewers.

 Research, Insights, and Communities Manager for the Chairman and CEO of Microsoft (October 2022 – July 2023)

-• Served as a docent for over fifty leaders at the World Economic Forum in Switzerland, guiding them through an immersive metaverse experience of the Global Collaboration Village in partnership with Accenture and the World Economic Forum.
+Served as docent for 80+ global leaders at the World Economic Forum in Davos, guiding them through the first multilateral diplomatic session in the metaverse via the Global Collaboration Village (a joint initiative with Accenture and the World Economic Forum).

 Business Planner for Security, Compliance, Identity, and Management (SCIM) (September 2021 – October 2022)